 Audit and Methodology Department

 The Audit and Methodology Department elaborates audit methodology, coordinates its implementation in the State Audit Office, provides support to auditors on application of audit methodology, and ensures training of auditors.
-Audit areas include the Annual Report of the Republic of Latvia regarding the performance of the state budget and budgets of local and regional governments, state budget revenues, the Bank of Latvia, the Central Election Commission, auditing information systems in any of the audit areas.
+Audit areas include the annual financial statement of the Republic of Latvia regarding the performance of the state budget and budgets of local and regional governments, state budget revenues, the Bank of Latvia, the Central Election Commission, auditing information systems in any of the audit areas.

 The First Audit Department